horstoeko/zugferdmail/README.md

 ### Implement your own handler

 It is quite easy to implement your own action (handler).
-To do this, define your own class which implements the interface ```ZugferdMailHandlerInterface```.
-This interface defines a single method ```handleDocument```, which is passed information about the folder, message, attachment and the e-invoice document:
+To do this, define your own class which extends a class from  ```ZugferdMailHandlerAbstract```.
+This abstract class defines a single method ```handleDocument```, which is passed information about the folder, message, attachment and the e-invoice document:

 ```php
 public function handleDocument(